12 Best Basecamp Alternatives in 2026

 Pricing: Free for up to 5 users.
 Deliver at $13.99/user/month.
 Grow at $25.99/user/month.

-6. Notion — Best for Docs + Light Project Management
+6. Notion: Best for Docs and Light Project Tracking

 Notion shares some of Basecamp's communication-first DNA but builds on it with flexible databases, wiki-style docs, and customizable project views.
 Teams that use Basecamp primarily for documentation, internal wikis, and lightweight task tracking will find Notion a natural step up.